 Over in the Cheshire corner, Blaze Farm in Wildboarclough is one of our favourite days out with young kids in the Peak District.
-Meet farm animals, treat yourselves to their scrummy homemade ice-cream in the tearooms, enjoy the short nature walk to take in those stunning Peak District views, and let the kids go wild in the play area.
+Meet farm animals, treat yourselves to their scrummy homemade ice-cream in the tearooms, enjoy the short Blaze Farm nature walk to take in those stunning Peak District views, and let the kids go wild on the tunnel slide out the back.
 And if you’re visiting the Peak District at Easter, you will be able to visit the lambing shed and witness ewes giving birth to their lambs!

 Plus, it’s totally free to visit!
-Although entry to the lambing shed in April is £1.50 per person.
+Although entry to the lambing shed in April is £5 per person for 2022.

 Meet the farm animals